axant/contacthub-sdk-python/README.md

 customers = node.get_customers()
 ```
 This method return a list of `Customer` objects.
-For accessing the email of a customer the customer attributes:
+For example, for accessing the email of a customer:

 ```python
 print(my_customer.base.contacts.email)
 ```
-or
+or getting the manual tags associated to a customer in a list:
 ```python
 for tag in my_customer.tags.manual:
     print(tag)